fysikteknologsektionen/ftek-monoplugin/README.md

 npm run start
 ```

-This will make a development installation of WordPress available on <http://localhost:8888>.
-Go through the installation procedure, log in to wordpress by visiting <http://localhost:8888/wp-login.php> and enable the plugin from the plugins menu.

-You can check for (stylistic) errors in your code by running
+You should check for (stylistic) errors in your code by running

 ```console
 npm run lint